 Latvians love a market.
-I’m not talking the well-known central market here (although that counts for something, and it is pretty special).
+I’m not talking the well-known Riga Central Market here (although that counts for something, and it is pretty special).
 I’m talking about smaller farmers or local product markets.

 It often feels like when a space frees up in Latvia, the authorities come along and have a discussion.
 “Do you think we could get a market in here?”
 “Yeah, probably.
 I think a few stalls at least.”
 “OK let’s do it”.

 I appreciate a market, and the culture surrounding buying local and locally made products, but coming from Edinburgh, where you were lucky if you could get down to the weekly market before it closed for the afternoon, it all seems like there is often an over-abundance of stalls to peruse in Latvia.

 I have come to realise that these markets often have the same type of stalls.
 You can spot them next time you find yourself in one.

 There’s definitely no shortage of honey (medus) in Latvia.
 Honey, pollen, wax, and every combination of these three things can be found at these stalls.
 I think if the bees knew, they’d be charging commission.

 Big dark dense bread.
 Rye bread.
 Bread that you could kill someone with.
 We’re not talking foamy white British nonsense-bread, we’re talking bread so dense that you need a miniature chainsaw to slice your loaf.